CS 1313 010 Fall 2007

 CONTACTING THE INSTRUCTOR AND THE TAs

-Please contact Dr. Neeman and the TAs by
+Please contact Dr. Neeman and

 unless it's an emergency.